trezor/trezor-firmware/python/README.md

 ### Older Trezor One support

-If your Trezor One is on firmware **1.6.3** or older, you will need HIDAPI support for it to be recognized.
-That requires additional packages.
+If your Trezor One is on firmware **1.6.3** or older, you will need to install and use the Trezor Bridge.

 #### Debian / Ubuntu